opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-character-processing-functions-and-operators.md

 1. The regexp, not regexp, and rlike operators are added.
 2. The locate, lcase, ucase, insert, bin, char, elt, field, find\_int\_set, hex, space, soundex, export\_set, ord, substring\_index, and from\_base64 functions are added.
-3. The performance of the length, bit_length, octet_length, convert, and format functions are modified.
+3. The performance of the length, bit\_length, octet\_length, convert, format, left, and right functions are modified.
 4. The XOR function of the `^` operator is added, and the `LIKE BINARY/NOT LIKE BINARY` operator is added.
 5. The `LIKE/NOT LIKE` operator is modified.